PC Matic Review 2024: Better Than Other Antiviruses?

 • Dark web monitoring.

-PC Matic’s Lifetime subscription is a great value — it only costs $150.00 and provides unlimited access to PC Matic’s features and unlimited updates.
-It’s rare for an antivirus to offer a lifetime option, so PC Matic Lifetime is an excellent deal.
-However, before committing, you need to be sure that PC Matic is the right antivirus for you.
+PC Matic’s Family subscription is a great value — it only costs $199.00 / year and provides unlimited access to all PC Matic’s features listed above, plus 24/7 phone support, and coverage for all devices within your household, The default limit is 15, but you can contact support to get more licenses without paying extra.
 If you’re interested, you can try PC Matic risk-free with a 30-day money-back guarantee.

 PC Matic Ease of Use & Setup

-The best part is that PC Matic does all the work for you.
-You don’t have to use advanced features or deal with complicated settings to be protected against malware.
+However, if you’re just using SuperShield, PC Matic does all the work for you.
+You don’t have to deal with complicated settings to be protected against malware.
 Because of this, PC Matic is a particularly good choice for beginners and non-tech-savvy users looking for a minimalistic, install-and-forget antivirus.

 Installing and setting up PC Matic is simple.
-After I purchased PC Matic Home Security, I was redirected to the Getting Started page on the official website.
+After I purchased PC Matic, I was redirected to the Getting Started page on the official website.
 There, I could go through tutorials, how-to-videos, and FAQs before installing the software.

 Once I clicked on the Install PC Matic button, I was asked to choose my operating system.
 Even though “PC” is in the name, PC Matic works on Windows, Android, Mac, and iOS.

 After choosing Windows, all I had to do was click on the Download button, confirm I had removed all other antivirus software from my system, and follow the installation instructions.
-When the installation was complete, I was prompted to launch PC Matic and log into my account.
 And that was it — installation complete!

 PC Matic Ease of Use & Setup